 - Training (optional) - a bootcamp or course.
 This is the biggest swing in the total, and it's genuinely optional: you can prepare with free official objectives and free labs instead.

 - Renewal / continuing education - the recurring cost to KEEP the certification valid (typically every 3 years).
-CompTIA charges a continuing-education fee; AWS lets you recertify without a separate fee, and Cisco renews CCNA free with continuing-education credits or by retaking the $300 exam.
+CompTIA charges a continuing-education fee; AWS has no separate recertification fee but you re-pass the exam (with a 50% discount voucher), and AWS Cloud Practitioner also offers a free game-based recertification path; Cisco renews CCNA free with continuing-education credits or by retaking the $300 exam.

 The honest cost is all three over the time you hold it - which is why we show 3-year totals, not just the exam fee.